‘Spider-Man: No Way Home’ trailer reveals return of old villains, but no Tobey or Andrew yet - NewsBreak

 ‘Spider-Man: No Way Home’ trailer reveals return of old villains, but no Tobey or Andrew yet

-The movie will feature the return of some old faces from past Spider-Man movies including Jamie Foxx as Electro, and Alfred Molina as Doctor Octopus.Dionne Warwick wants Taylor Swift to get her scarf back
+The movie will feature some old faces from past Spider-Man movies, including Jamie Foxx as Electro and Alfred Molina as Doctor Octopus.Kansas native Paul Rudd named 2021’s Sexiest Man Alive by People magazine

 Rumors have swirled that Tobey Maguire and Andrew Garfield, who took on the role of Peter Parker in past Spider-Man movies, would make appearances in this new film.
 They were nowhere to be seen in the new trailer.

 In preparation for Tuesday’s trailer launch, a set of Twitter official hashtags sent the rumor mill into overdrive.
-Among the hashtags now accompanied by Spider-Man emojis were #DocOck, #Electro, #GreenGoblin, and #Multiverse.
+Among the hashtags now accompanied by Spider-Man emoji were #DocOck, #Electro, #GreenGoblin, and #Multiverse.

 Comments / 0